 - The invention should be an inventive and innovative step, it should be an obvious one.

 - And lastly, the invention must not attract Sections 3 and 4 of the Patents Act, 1970, which primarily states that all things are not inventions and also how any advancement regarding nuclear law cannot be patented.
+Contact us for more information and related to intellectual property lawyer in Delhi.

 RELATED ARTICLES